januszgrze/bitcoinrollups/contribute.md

 ### Comment your address, wait for merge and get tipped in BTC

-After you create your pull request, comment your lightning or shielded wBTC, 0zk address.
+After you create your pull request, comment your lightning or XMR address.
 After we accept the pull request, and add the information to the repository, we will send you a tip.
 We will then add your content to the relevant medium (social media, website, etc.).

 ## That's it!